Cl0v1s/Tama-uxn/README.md

 ## Acknowledgments

-Special thanks to the UXN community and the Visual Studio Code extension development community for their invaluable support and contributions.
-This project is built upon the UXN assembler written in JavaScript by rafapaezbas and the Varvara emulator in JavaScript by Rek, which played a crucial role in making this extension possible.
+Special thanks to the UXN community for its invaluable support and contributions.